William Windom (actor): Career

 Windom starred with Frank Sinatra in the film The Detective (1968), playing a homophobic killer, a role appreciated in The New York Times.
 The following year, he had the lead role as cartoonist John Monroe in the sitcom My World and Welcome to It.
 Although the series only aired for one season, he won the 1970 Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.

 In 1971, Windom guest-starred as a victim of blackmail on Cannon in the episode "Death Chain".
-Later, in 1975, he guest-starred as George Kane, a desperate drug dealer, in the series finale of Mannix in the episode "Hardball".
+In 1975, he guest-starred as George Kane, a desperate drug dealer, in the series finale of Mannix in the episode "Hardball".

 In 1980, he appeared as Amos Krebbs, the alleged father of Ray Krebbs, on the hit primetime television drama Dallas on the episode "The Fourth Son".

 Windom toured the country in a one-man James Thurber show.
 Afterward, he filmed the pilot for a new series Is There a Doctor in the House? with Rosemary Forsyth that was not picked up by a network.

 Windom joined Murder, She Wrote in October 1985 as Dr. Seth Hazlitt.
 He had previously appeared on the series as a guest star playing another character in April 1985.
 The producers invited him thereafter to return at the beginning of the second season in a continuing role.
-Windom briefly left the show in 1990 to work on the first television version of Parenthood, based on the 1989 film of the same name, playing the role of patriarch Frank Buckman--a role played by Jason Robards in the film and, later, Craig T. Nelson in the second TV version.
-The show was cancelled after 12 episodes and Windom returned to Murder, She Wrote as a semiregular.
+Windom briefly left the show in 1990 to work on the first television version of Parenthood, based on the 1989 film of the same name, playing the role of patriarch Frank Buckman—a role played by Jason Robards in the film and, later, Craig T. Nelson in the second TV version.
+The show was canceled after 12 episodes and Windom returned to Murder, She Wrote as a semiregular.
 Windom appeared in 53 episodes of Murder, She Wrote, second only to Lansbury.

 Windom continued to appear in film and TV guest roles during the 1990s and 2000s, including Sommersby (1993), Miracle on 34th Street (1994), and Clint Eastwood's True Crime (1999), and series including Ally McBeal (2000) and The District (2001).
 His final acting appearance came in the 2005 drama Yesterday's Dreams.